Mitochondrial Disorders

 - COX (cytochrome c oxidase) stain: mosaic pattern of COX-negative (pale) and COX-positive (brown) fibers; COX-negative fibers indicate cells where mutant mtDNA has exceeded the threshold

-- SDH stain: "ragged blue" fibers — intense blue SDH staining in fibers with proliferating mitochondria (SDH is preserved because it is entirely nuclear-encoded)
+- "Ragged blue" fibers (SDH stain): the SDH-equivalent of ragged-red fibers — intense subsarcolemmal blue SDH staining in fibers with proliferating mitochondria.
+SDH activity is preserved (and often hyperintense) because Complex II is entirely nuclear-encoded

 - Electron microscopy: paracrystalline inclusions within mitochondria, abnormal cristae